 Unlike some other options, the Performance Turf Rolls aren’t nylon; they are polyethylene, which makes them softer and a better choice for floor-based movements (though turf is still fairly abrasive to lie on).
 I have turf in my gym and love it for really high-impact exercise.
 Turf is well-known for its ability to minimize the joint shock effect of activities like box jumps and bounding jumps.
 I also love turf for sled drags.

-Turf is pretty easy to install, especially if you can just roll it out.
+Turf is pretty easy to install, especially if you can just roll it out, and these rolls earn 4 out of 5 for installation.
 Carpet tape easily secures it in place and keeps it from moving while you’re doing sled drags or pushes.

 The downside to turf is that it tends to be expensive.
 I don’t recommend outfitting your entire gym space in turf, either, because it isn’t designed for weightlifting.
 However, a small turf area looks great, is easy to maintain, and is useful to protect your joints.